bbehrman10/o-blogs/MetaMask-VB/readme.md

 </p>

 #### Try It Out:
-Everything is set up now we can hit the play button on our application.
-Test our wallet & contract.
-Head on over to [Etherscan Rinkeby](https://rinkeby.etherscan.io/address/0x06A3F540004A2ba928fcba915D41fF32C084B57b) to track your transactions as they occur.
+Everything is set up now you can hit the play button on the application.
+Test your wallet & contract.
+Head on over to [Etherscan Rinkeby](https://rinkeby.etherscan.io/address/0x06A3F540004A2ba928fcba915D41fF32C084B57b) to track transactions as they occur.
 #### Video Demonstration
 Coming Soon...